-Parish Council meetings held on the fourth Thursday of the month, combine prayer and business.
-Each council member also is assigned as a liaison to one of the Parish Council committees:
+Pastoral Council meetings held on the fourth Thursday of the month, combine prayer and business.
+Each council member also is assigned as a liaison to one of the following Pastoral Council committees:

 1. Human Concerns